onap/vnfrqts-requirements/docs/Chapter8.rst

 R-22645: The VNF **SHOULD** use commercial algorithms only when there are no applicable governmental standards for specific cryptographic functions, e.g., public key cryptography, message digests.

-R-22888: The VNF Vendor **MUST** provide documentation for the VNF Policy Description to manage the VNF runtime lifecycle.
+R-22888: The VNF provider **MUST** provide documentation for the VNF Policy Description to manage the VNF runtime lifecycle.
 The document must include a description of how the policies (conditions and actions) are implemented in the VNF.

 R-78066: The VNF **MUST** support requests for information from law enforcement and government agencies.